Screen Time for Kids

 - Participated in something hands on and NON electronic

-Looking for more ideas and screen time rules?
-Sign up for my newsletter to get your FREE do this before electronics printable.
-Signing up will not only give you free access to my entire printables library, but you will also get weekly blog updates and deals delivered straight to your inbox!!
+Love this screen time for kids post?
+Sign up for my newsletter to get a FREE do this before electronics printable.
+Signing up will not only give you free access to my entire printables library, but you will also get blog updates and deals delivered straight to your inbox!!

 Take Breaks Often…